The finest Finishing Oils

 Mix until oil is fully incorporated, about 1 minute.
-Add half cup of flour mixture and mix on low speed until incorporated, about 1 minute, scraping down bowel as needed.
+Add a half cup of flour mixture and mix on low speed until incorporated, about 1 minute, scraping down the bowl as needed.
 Add milk and mix until combined, about 30 seconds.

-Transfer batter to prepared pan: sprinkle remaining 2 table spoons sugar over entire surface.
+Transfer batter to prepared pan: sprinkle remaining 2 tablespoons sugar over the entire surface.

 Bake until cake is deep golden brown and toothpick inserted in center comes out with few crumbs attached, 40 to 45 minutes.
 Transfer pan to wire rack and let cool for 15 minutes.
-Remove side of pan and let cake cool completely, about 1½ hours.
+Remove side of the pan and let the cake cool completely about 1½ hours.
 Cut into wedges and serve.